medialab/gazouilloire/README.md

     ```bash
     gazou run path/to/collection/directory
     ```
+  Read below the [daemon](#daemon-mode) section to let gazouilloire run continuously on a server and how to set up automatic restarts.

 ## Disk space
 Before starting the collection, you should make sure that you will have enough disk space.
-It takes about 1Go per million tweets collected (**without** images and other media contents).
+It takes about 1GB per million tweets collected (**without** images and other media contents).

-You should also consider starting gazouilloire in [multi-index mode](doc/multiindex.md) if the collection is planed to exceed 100 million tweets.
+You should also consider starting gazouilloire in [multi-index mode](doc/multiindex.md) if the collection is planed to exceed 100 million tweets, or simply restart your collection in a new folder and a new `db_name` (i.e. open another ElasticSearch index) if the current collection exceeds 150 million tweets.

 ## Export the tweets in CSV format
 - Data is stored in your ElasticSearch, which you can direcly query.
-But you can also export it easily in csv format:
+But you can also export it easily in CSV format:

     ```bash
     # Export all fields from all tweets: